0danteh/AI_Theory/Artificial Intelligence Basics - Technical/Machine Learning Algorithms.md

   $$MSE = \frac{1}{n} \sum_{i=1}^n (Y_i - \hat{Y}_i)^2$$

   where \( Y_i \) is the true value and $\hat{Y}_i$ is the predicted value by the tree.

+The split for each node is chosen based on the feature and threshold that result in the greatest reduction in impurity or error after the split.
+Algorithms like CART (Classification and Regression Trees) will evaluate every possible split on every feature.

+Random Forests expand upon the concept of Decision Trees, addressing their main limitation: overfitting to the training dataset.
+This is achieved by creating an ensemble of Decision Trees where each tree is built from a bootstrap sample of the data and using random subsets of features for each split.

+Random Forests apply the bootstrapping technique:
+1. A bootstrap sample: Randomly select $N$ samples from the training data with replacement.
+2. Construct a Decision Tree using the bootstrap sample.
+For each split, rather than searching all features, a random subset of $m$ features is considered (where $m \leq \text{total features}$)).
+3. Repeat steps 1 and 2 multiple times to create an ensemble of trees.

+Random Forests inherently perform feature importance:
+- Features consistently used at the top of trees (near the root) affect a larger portion of data and are deemed more important.
+- By averaging the reduction in impurity over all trees in the forest for each feature, one can rank the features' importance.

+For classification:
+- Each tree in the forest makes a vote for the class.
+- The class with the most votes becomes the model’s prediction.

+For regression:
+- Each tree in the forest predicts a continuous value.
+- The final model output is the average of these values.

+Decision Trees and Random Forests are versatile algorithms used across various sectors like finance for fraud detection, health sector for patient diagnosis, and commerce for customer behavior analysis.
+Their interpretability (especially Decision Trees) and robustness to outliers and non-linear data (attributed more to Random Forests) make them favorable choices among other machine learning algorithms